 With the highest number of citations-per-paper for biological sciences in Europe (2013 and 2014 QS World University Rankings), over £100 million of research income in 2013 and nearly 900 staff from over 60 countries worldwide, the School enjoys a reputation as one of the most dynamic international centres for molecular cell biology, with outstanding laboratory and technology facilities.

 'Lateral' and 'vertical' interactions within and between research groups are actively encouraged and 13% of publications in the past 5 years have been collaborations between two or more groups.

-Some of the world-class technologies and distinguishing features of CLS include:
+Some of the world-class technologies and distinguishing features of SLS include:

 • Advanced Quantitative Proteomics

 • Active and independent (but financially and administratively supported) Post-Graduate and Post-Doctoral Associations

 At Dundee we are proud to offer undergraduate degrees in Life Sciences that are directly informed by the excellence of our research.
 Research staff bring their subjects to life by describing the latest discoveries and introducing students to the excitement of modern research in well-equipped laboratories.
 The academic and support staff of the School of Learning and Teaching provide dedicated support for undergraduates and efficient management of degree programmes, introduce new topics and develop innovative approaches to teaching and learning.